ArenKDesai/Arcade/README.md

 ### theme.json
 All of the colors used in the game.

-# Next Steps
+## Next Steps
-- Make splash screen so player knows what's happening
+- Fix the cleaned code, which is now broken

 # TODO
 - Design characters